decayingcrow/decayingcrow/README.md

 im in a constant state of anxiety especially when talking to people and it causes me to become nonverbal so i may stop talking mid conversation

+i am in a relationship with my awesome fag squad and id appreciate if nobody flirted with me or make any sexual comments

 ### IWC

 bro strider / dirk, meulin, cronus, hussie, caliborn kins or fans (most of you guys are really weird, im sorry)